kdeldycke/kevin-deldycke-blog/content/2006/how-to-wake-up-early-the-geekest-way.md

 - Run the `mplayer /home/kevin/music/CoolCavemen/AllCoolHits/*.flac > /dev/null 2>&1 /dev/null` command alone in another terminal before you go to sleep to be sure it work (i.e. to check that all sound-related sub-systems are loaded).

-- Be sure that cron deamon is up an running (do a `/etc/init.d/crond restart` if you are not sure).
+- Be sure that cron daemon is up an running (do a `/etc/init.d/crond restart` if you are not sure).